vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 * [The Best (and Worst) Foods to Eat After Wisdom Teeth Removal](https://www.goodrx.com/conditions/dental-care/eating-before-after-wisdom-teeth-removal)

+### Liquid foods and soft foods for the first 5 days

 I've been investigating liquid foods and soft foods that I can have during the recovery phase.
 Here is my progress so far: